kbroton/hello-world/README.md

 ++++++++++++++
 Just some respitory

-Hey, I aam trying to figure things out here.
+Hey, I am trying to figure things out here.
 Give me some time and I will have everything on lock down!